jasonnoble/LearningSwiftWorkshop/1_swift_introduction.md

 5 % 2
 // The above two lines tell us, "2 goes into 5: 2 times with remainder 1"

+4 % 2
+// The above line tells us, "4 is divisable by 2 with remainder 0"

 // Remember algebra and order of operations?
 1 + 1 * 4
 (1 + 1) * 4